 Anne-Julie Le Serviget, the product owner and talent acquisition manager at Betomorrow, a creative, design, and development agency, agrees that “the link with the team is at the heart of concerns, especially for newcomers, but also for young people.
 The @WorkAnyWhere survey, carried out by Choose My Company during the lockdown, has highlighted this feeling of reinforced isolation among the youngest among us.
 Belonging to a team and the development of peer support are thus big issues.”

 A lack of communication can create a social divide within an organization.
 This needs to be bridged by various means that facilitate the circulation of specific knowledge, such as business skills, but also tacit knowledge, such as interpersonal skills.

 Sharing different kinds of knowledge: what are the key mechanisms?

-Organisations have been using a number of collaborative tools to manage and share knowledge during the various lockdowns: intranets, corporate social networks, discussion forums, file sharing, video chat.
-To maintain the process of documenting knowledge, any tool must help to identify useful information, prioritise it, share it and update it.
-It is an important means of communication for employees, one where they can speak up, easily exchange information, help one another out and share their knowledge and experience by centralising the company’s resources.
+Organizations have been using a number of collaborative tools to manage and share knowledge during the various lockdowns: intranets, corporate social networks, discussion forums, file sharing, and video chat.
+To maintain the process of documenting knowledge, any tool must help to identify useful information, prioritize it, share it, and update it.
+It is an important means of communication for employees, one where they can speak up, easily exchange information, help one another out and share their knowledge and experience by centralizing the company’s resources.

 The community aspect is crucial for sharing knowledge.
 Le Serviget said, “Everyone is free to create an Agora for their team and to test the application: the space as it is designed is secure.”
 All the knowledge is shared, therefore, by those within the company: the employees are both “consumers” and creators of internal knowledge.
 Anyone can contribute to the subjects that interest them and, because of this, they have a choice: it’s an engaging form of empowerment.